Complete Guide to Bill of Lading (BOL): Types, Templates & Best Practices 2024

 Order bills are the documents that give the owner of cargo rights over it and allow the shipper to transfer ownership at the discharge port under certain conditions.
 It is a negotiable instrument, and the opposite of a straight bill of lading.

-3. Bearer Bill of lading:
+3. Bearer Bill of lading

 This is a second type of negotiable bill.
 Under this BOL, a shipment is delivered to whoever has the bill of lading and does not specify a consignee—it can be blank with no name or have the word ‘bearer’.
 This bill is functional for bulk shipments sent out in small quantities.

-4. Straight bill of lading:
+4. Straight BOL

 This bill of lading is one of the most common lading bills.
 A straight bill of lading is a non-negotiable bill that comes in handy when the actual goods being delivered are already paid for or are donations/gifts and require no payment.

-5. Inland bill of lading:
+5. Inland bill of lading

 You will need an additional document issued for international shipment—if your materials travel via land before reaching internationally.
 You need an inland bill to reach the shore of a country before being shipped to another country.

-6. Ocean bill of lading:
+6. Ocean bill of lading

 This is for international shipments too.
 To ensure your cargo arrives safely, you’ll need to provide an ocean bill of lading when the freight shipment crosses international waters.
 An international bill of sale is proof of delivery from the carrier to the shipper.

-7. Direct bill of lading:
+7. Direct bill of lading

 Direct bill of lading is used to specify that the vessel that picked up the cargo will be the same vessel that will drop it to the final destination.
 So basically, it is used for the freight shipment picked up and delivered by the same carrier.

-8. Open bill of lading:
+8. Open bill of lading

 An open bill of lading is a negotiable BOL.
 This BOL allows the transfer of the shipment to another consignee by changing the name of the consignee after the consignee sign it.
 The person with the Ocean bill of lading can rightfully pick up the goods from the carrier.

-9. Clean bill of lading:
+9. Clean bill of lading

 This bill is signed by the carrier and shipper when assured of the good’s quality.
 A clean bill of lading is a document that asserts that there was no damage/loss to the goods during shipping.
 The carrier issues it after inspecting all packages for quality and quantity.

-10. Claused bill of lading:
+10. Claused bill of lading

 A claused bill of lading, also known as the “dirty bill of lading,” is the exact opposite of a clean bill of lading.
 It is issued when the goods shipped are damaged, there has been a loss of goods during shipping, or the number of goods received varies from the predetermined quantity.